uberto/pesticide/README.md

 - Make sure there is no infrastructure in the business layer

 ## How does Pesticide work?
-See examples in the pesticide-example projects
+See some Kotlin examples in the pesticide-example project and some Java examples in the pesticide-example-java project.

 TBC